Frequently asked questions.

 Yes.
 Many Belleville, Quinte West, and Trenton homes built between 1945 and 1985 contain asbestos in popcorn ceilings, vinyl floor tiles, pipe insulation, drywall joint compound, and cement board siding.
 Vermiculite attic insulation (Zonolite) sold during that era was often contaminated with amphibole asbestos.
 We collect bulk samples, send them to an accredited Canadian lab, and return a written report identifying which materials contain asbestos, the type, and the percentage — so you know exactly what needs professional abatement before any renovation, demolition, or drilling.

 A mold inspection is a visual walk-through to identify visible mold, moisture sources, and conditions that could support hidden growth.
-An air quality test quantifies what’s actually airborne — spore counts, species, VOC levels, particulates — using laboratory analysis.
+An air quality test quantifies what’s actually airborne — spore counts, mold species, and airborne particle concentrations — using laboratory analysis.
 For most Carleton Place homes with a suspected mold problem, we recommend both: the inspection identifies where to sample, and the lab test confirms what’s there.
 If you’d prefer an inspection-only service, see mold inspection in Carleton Place.

 A mold inspection is a visual walk-through to identify visible mold, moisture sources, and conditions that could support hidden growth.
 An air quality test quantifies what’s actually airborne — spore counts, species, VOC levels, particulates — using laboratory analysis.
 For most Kingston homes with a suspected mold problem, we recommend both: the inspection identifies where to sample, and the lab test confirms what’s there.
 If you’d prefer an inspection-only service, see mold inspection in Kingston.